 install.packages("name_of_package")

 replacing “name_of_package” with the name of the package.
-This should be done outside of your quarto document.
+This should be done outside of your Quarto document.
 Installing a package puts a copy of it on your computer so you only need to do it once or until you update R. However, to use a package you have to load it by including

 library(name_of_package)

-in a code chunk (we recommend your first code chunk) within your quarto document (again replacing “name_of_package” with the name of the package).
+in a code chunk (we recommend your first code chunk) within your Quarto document (again replacing “name_of_package” with the name of the package).
 For example, if we want to use the package here (Müller, 2020) we’d go to the R console within RStudio and execute

 install.packages("here")

-and to use it within a quarto document we’d place
+and to use it within a Quarto document we’d place

 library(here)